 You should also do everything in your power to mitigate injury and additional costs associated with your injuries – one of the first steps to mitigating injuries is to seek proper medical treatment right away, regardless of the perceived severity of your injuries.

-If you or a loved one have been in a boating accident and want to guarantee you receive the compensation you deserve for your pain and suffering, it’s important to seek out an attorney experienced in both personal injury law and boat accident law.
+If you or a loved one have been in a boating accident and wants to guarantee you receive the compensation you deserve for your pain and suffering, it’s important to seek out an attorney experienced in both personal injury law and boat accident law.
 At TorHoerman Law, we have a network of boating accident lawyers available to help you successfully file your boating accident lawsuit.
-Our law firm offers free, zero-obligation case consultations for all of our potential clients and our legal services are based on contingency fees.
+Our law firm offers free, zero-obligation case consultations for all of our potential clients, and our legal services are based on contingency fees.
 This means none of our clients pay until we have helped them receive compensation.
 Contact the legal team at TorHoerman today to learn more and for a free consultation.

 Accident Reporting, www.uscgboating.org/recreational-boaters/accident-reporting.php.